this year's ceremony is Thursday, April 4, 2019, at 5:30pm, in the Student Center Ballroom.

 The Order of the Engineer and Awards ceremony administered by the Washkewicz College of Engineering at Cleveland State University consists of brief remarks from a number of college officials, including the Dean of Washkewicz College.
 Departmental awards are also presented to students receiving recognition for academic achievement during this Ceremony.
 After the remarks and Departmental awards, the Order of the Engineer participants stand and take the oath, professing to adhere to professional engineering standards.
 Participants then sign a certificate which cites the “Obligation of an Engineer.”
 Students then come up on stage individually to receive their rings.
 The ceremony is followed by a brief reception.
 The Pledge of the Computing Professional follows the same format within the same ceremony.

-Pins and Steel Rings will be sold in the Engineering Dean’s Office (WH-305) beginning in spring semester.
+Pins and Steel Rings will be sold in the Student Success Suite (WH-305) beginning in spring semester.
+There are two ways to pay: 1) to pay by cash or check, print off one of the forms (below) which corresponds to whether you are purchasing a ring, a pin or both and take the form to Treasury Services where you will pay the cost or 2) to pay by credit card, click here.
+After you pay, bring one of the receipts to the Student Success Suite to pick out/confirm your ring/pin purchase.
 Rings will be available for sizing.
 The cost of the pin or ring is $25.00.
 Depending on your eligibility, together they are $35.00.
 The price includes lifetime membership in the Order of the Engineer and Pledge of the Computing Professional.
 Checks should be made payable to “CSU – Order of the Engineer.”
 NOTE: Rings and Pins are retained in the College until the ceremony at which time the Dean places the ring on the student's hand or attaches the pin to their clothing.
 The deadline to register and order rings is the Friday before the Ceremony--last Friday in March.

-You may order another through the Engineering Dean’s Office in Washkewicz Hall, Room 305.
+You may order another through the Student Success Suite (Engineering Dean’s Office) in Washkewicz Hall, Room 305.
 The replacement cost is $20.00.